the-dise/anixart-to-shikimori/README.md

 ## Usage

 1. Place the **Anixart_Bookmarks.txt** file in the project directory.
+2. Convert **Anixart_Bookmarks.txt** to UFT-8.
+By default it is saved in UTF-8 with BOM.
-2. Run the script using the following command:
+3. Run the script using the following command:

    ```shell
    python ./main.py
    ```

-3. When the script completes, the results will be saved to the anime_data.json file.
+4. When the script completes, the results will be saved to the anime_data.json file.
-4. Go to Shikimori profile settings and import anime_data.json.
+5. Go to Shikimori profile settings and import anime_data.json.

 ## How to export Anixart data